carojasp12/Customer_Churn/README.md

 2. The customer pays on a consistent basis meaning they enjoy and use the product
 3. The customer has a low spend overtime

+Look at our HTML to see if our Hypothesis was correct.